-All students shall obey the law, show respect for college administration, faculty, staff, and employees and shall observe correct standards of conduct.
-In addition to activities prohibited by law and/or other college policies and regulations, the following types of behavior shall be prohibited and subject to disciplinary action, including but not limited to, possible dismissal from WCJC residence halls and/or the college.
+All students shall obey the law, show respect for College administration, faculty, staff, and employees and shall observe correct standards of conduct.
+In addition to activities prohibited by law and/or other College policies and regulations, the following types of behavior shall be prohibited and subject to disciplinary action, including but not limited to, possible dismissal from WCJC.